grokify/html-strip-tags-go/README.md

 This is a Go package containing an extracted version of the unexported `stripTags` function in `html/template/html.go`.

+:warning: This package does not protect against untrusted input.
+Please use [bluemonday](https://github.com/microcosm-cc/bluemonday) if you need this protection :warning:

 ## Background

 * The `stripTags` function in `html/template/html.go` is very useful, however, it is not exported.